zippy/ceptr/README.md

 We welcome participation.
 Check our our waffle for [Roadmap & kanban](https://waffle.io/zippy/ceptr) or if you prefer you can just use github's [issue tracking](https://github.com/zippy/ceptr/issues).

-If you have any dev questions pop them into our [dev gitter](https://gitter.im/zippy/ceptr), or you can show up for our [live dev-chat](http://ceptr.org/devchat) 1st and 3rd Wednesdays of the month, 3pm EST.
+If you have any dev questions pop them into our [dev gitter](https://gitter.im/zippy/ceptr).

 Finally, zippy314 does some [livecoding](https://www.livecoding.tv/zippy/)..